terrywbrady/restBrainstorm/requestSpec.md

 Retrieve action options for an object
   * GET  /api/actions/:node

+# Notes pulled from DSpace 6 api

+## General (pulled from prior api)
+* GET  / - Return api overview
+* GET  /api - Return api overview
+* GET  /api/test - Return the string "REST api is running" for testing purposes.
+* POST /api/login - Method for logging into the DSpace RESTful API.
+* POST /api/logout - Method for logging out of the DSpace RESTful API.

+## DSO (pulled from prior api)
+* Community
+  * GET  /api/core/communities
+  * POST - Create a top level community
+  * POST - Create a subcommunity
+  * PUT  - Update a community
+  * DEL  - Delete the specified community.
+  * Question: do we delete hierarchical links or is that only done by deleting a child object?
+  * POST - Change ancestor for a community
+* Collections
+  * GET  /api/core/collections
+  * POST - Create a collection within a community
+  * PUT  - Update a collection
+  * DEL  - Delete a collection
+  * POST - Start a submission within a collection
+* Items (
+  * GET  /api/core/items
+  * POST - Find items by the specified metadata value.
+    * What types of changes need an independent endpoint in order to allow for clean authorization?
+  * PUT  - update an item
+  * DEL  - Delete the specified item.
+* Bitstream
+  * GET  /api/core/bitstream
+  * PUT
+  * DEL
+  * POST add a new bitstream to a bundle
+  * Do bundles have separate endpoints, or are bundles created and removed as needed?
+* Schema Registry
+  * GET /registries/schema - Return the list of metadata schemas in the registry
+  * GET /registries/schema/{schema_prefix} - Returns the specified metadata schema
+  * GET /registries/schema/{schema_prefix}/metadata-fields/{element} - Returns the metadata field within a schema with an unqualified element name
+  * GET /registries/schema/{schema_prefix}/metadata-fields/{element}/{qualifier} - Returns the metadata field within a schema with a qualified element name
+  * POST /registries/schema/ - Add a schema to the schema registry
+  * POST /registries/schema/{schema_prefix}/metadata-fields - Add a metadata field to the specified schema
+  * GET /registries/metadata-fields/{field_id} - Return the specified metadata field
+  * PUT /registries/metadata-fields/{field_id} - Update the specified metadata field
+  * DELETE /registries/metadata-fields/{field_id} - Delete the specified metadata field from the metadata field registry
+  * DELETE /registries/schema/{schema_id} - Delete the specified schema from the schema registry
+* Metadata
+  /api/core/metadata - construct a metadata query
+* Filters (DSpace 6)
+  This concept could be useful to incorporate into the api once we know the layout of the new api calls

+# Review of DSpace package list to identify candidate endpoints

 DSpace packages without REST endpoints
 * Checksum checker - assume this is a background process that will not run via rest
   * Checksum data may be retrievable for an object